On this page

 Aboriginal and Torres Strait Islander scholarships

-- be enrolled and commencing study at Sydney TAFE in 2017, either full-time or part-time, in a Certificate I level course or above.
+• be enrolled or intending to enrol and studying in Semester 2 2017, either full-time or part-time, in a National Accredited Course from Certificate I level or above

 In addition to meeting the entry requirements for your chosen course, the following selection criteria will be used by the scholarship assessment committee when assessing your application:

 • demonstrated commitment and motivation to study and to successfully complete the course and gain employment

-- for merit scholarships – demonstrated achievements through previous study, industry experience, community contributions or leadership skills
+• for merit scholarships – demonstrated achievements through previous study, industry experience, community contributions and/or leadership skills

 • for Aboriginal and Torres Strait Islander scholarships – proof of Indigenous heritage